bitcoin-dev-project/battle-of-galen-erso/README.md

 ### Start and Stop the Network

-You can see the topology of the network which will be deployed, and make modifications to it by looking at: `networks/regtest_12/network.yaml` This will also allow you to see which tanks are running which version of Bitcoin Core.
+You can see the topology of the network which will be deployed, and make modifications to it by looking at: `networks/scrimmage/network.yaml` This will also allow you to see which tanks are running which version of Bitcoin Core.

-Deploy the 12-node network included in this repository to a local Kubernetes cluster with the command:
+Deploy the 12-node scrimmage network included in this repository to a local Kubernetes cluster with the command:

 ```
-warnet deploy ./networks/regtest_12
+warnet deploy ./networks/scrimmage
 ```

 The local network can be shut down with the command: